In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 Check Price – Amazon UK

-The 21.117 appears to differ from the first version of this model (21.110) really with the colour of the Panarello wand and other slight colour differences, I can’t find any meaningful differences in specs, and I think there are unlikely to be as they’ll usually release a new model basically to change something modest like the steam wand.
+The 21.117 appears to differ from the first version of this model (21.110) just with the colour of the Panarello wand and other slight colour differences, I can’t find any meaningful differences in specs, and I think there are unlikely to be as they’ll usually release a new model simply to alter something humble like the steam wand.

 This leads me to the other variation of the Magnifica S, the ECAM250 which as far as I can see, other than slight aesthetic differences only differs due to the steam wand.